 The health benefits of sex are far reaching!
 Does this mean doctors should be prescribing sex?
 Well, maybe it does.
 Here are six surprising ways sex can boost your health, keeping you out of the doctor's office and able to, well, have more health-promoting sex!

 1. It can boost your immune system.
-Cold and flu season is approaching, and yes, you’ve probably heard it a million times: Wash your hands often, cover your mouth when you sneeze.
+Wash your hands often, cover your mouth when you sneeze ... you know the drill!
 But how about this?
 Kick your immune system into high gear with biweekly sex sessions.
-Researchers at Wilkes University in Wilkes-Barre, PA, found that having sex once or twice a week boosts the immune system.
+Researchers at Wilkes University in Wilkes-Barre, Pennsylvania, found that having sex once or twice a week boosts the immune system.
 They found a 30 percent increase in immunoglobulin A (IgA) proteins in people who had sex once or twice a week, compared to those who didn’t have sex.
 IgA proteins act as antibodies, binding to pathogens when they first enter the body and summoning the immune system to destroy them.

 2. It's a must-have for a man's health.
 Men who have sex three or more times a week cut their risk of suffering heart attack and stroke in half, according to research out of Queens University in Belfast.
 Beyond that, having sex regularly may protect men against prostate cancer.
 A National Cancer Institute survey of 30,000 middle-aged men found that those who averaged 21 ejaculations a month showed a 33 percent lower risk of prostate cancer than those with 4 to 7 ejaculations a month.

 More From Rodale News: 6 Little-Known Heart Attack Triggers